 Another thing a chicken coop must have is a water and food supply.
 When constructing a chicken coop, you must be into consideration where feeders and drinkers will be placed.

-Your chicken will eat and drink water so placing food and water bowls in strategic places depending on the number of birds that you wish to stock.
+Your chicken will eat and drink water so place food and water bowls in strategic places depending on the number of birds that you wish to stock.

 There are different types of drinkers and feeders that you can use on your farm dependent on the structure of your coop.